MokoSan/FinancialAccounting/Part1/Notes.md

       1. How well a business is performing at its unique activities.
    4. Operating Income - Other Revenues, gains, expenses, losses = Income before taxes
    5. Net Income: Summarizes a company's overall economic performance for a given period.
-   6. Income Before Income Taxes: Includes the income earned that doesn't have taxes sub'd out.
+   6. Income Before Income Taxes: Includes the income earned that doesn't have taxes subtracted out.
 7. __Revenues vs. Gains__
    1. Revenues: Increase in assets from normal business activities.
-   2. Gains: Increases in assets from peripheral activities.
+   2. Gains: Increases in assets from peripheral activities or not central to the business.
 8. __Expenses vs. Losses__
    1. Expenses: Decrease in assets from normal business activities.
-   2. Losses: Decrease in assets from peripheral activities.
+   2. Losses: Decrease in assets from peripheral activities or not central to the business.
-9. Restructuring Charges: Not reoccuring items.
+9. Restructuring Charges: Not recurring items.
 10. __Earnings per Share__
-    1. Amount of Income Income associated with each common share of stock.
+    1. Amount of Income associated with each common share of stock.
     2. 2 numbers disclosed
         1. Basic EPS: Income available to common shareholders.
             1. (Net Income - Dividends) / Average number of common shares
             2. It shows investors the percentage return they can expect on their investment.
-        2. Diluted EPS: Existence of Stock Options or other rights that can be converted into these shares
+        2. Diluted EPS: Existence of Stock Options or other rights that can be converted into these shares.
+            1. Potential impact on EPS on the exercise of existing options or other rights to shares.
     3. EPS is used to compute the PE ratio
         1. Is a multiple of earnings.
-        2. PE Ratio: Ratio of Market Price / Annual Basic EPS
+        2. PE Ratio: Market Price / Annual Basic EPS
+            1. High PE Ratio: Overvalued stock is expected to earn more or a strong growth in the future than what it currently does.

 <a name="statement-of-cashflows"> <h2> Statement of Cashflows </h2></a>
 1. Statement of Cashflows has 3 sections:
    1. Operating Activities
       1. Most important!
       2. Company's daily operations are making cash or losing cash.
-      3. Everyday
+      3. Everyday business.
    2. Investing Activities
       1. Investments in the productive capacity of the business.
       2. On occasion.
+      3. Ex.
+Buying land, buildings.
    3. Financing Activities
       1. Financing to buy the assets the business needs.
+      2. Dealing with banks and shareholders.
 2. Important to compare the cash generated from operating activities and the cash needed for investing activities.
-3. Cash Cows: A company that generates so much cash that it can fund its investing activities by itself.
+3. Cash Cows: A company that generates so much cash from operating activities that it can fund its investing activities by itself.
 4. Cash in - Cash out separated into the 3 aforementioned activities.
    1. Financing to buy the assets
    2. Investing to conduct operations